mistralmail/mistralmail/README.md

 ### SPAM

 Another feature we are also not working on currently is anti-spam.
 Only SPF is checked at the moment.
 But nothing else.
+A very basic `X-Spam-Score` header can be enabled by setting `SPAM_CHECK_ENABLE` to `true`.
+It is disabled by default because it sends the incoming messages to the [Postmark Spam Check API](https://spamcheck.postmarkapp.com).